Matilda the Musical (film): Plot

 The next day, Trunchbull forces the children through challenging exercises to crush their rebelliousness.
+Lavender slips her pet newt into Trunchbull's drinking water, causing her distress.
+Right before Trunchbull punishes another student, Matilda stands up to her and tells her to stop.
+This enrages Trunchbull and causes her to shout at Matilda, who then uses her newly-discovered telekinesis to hurl a cup at Trunchbull's head.
+Trunchbull, frightened by the newt, runs away.

-Lavender slips her pet newt into her drinking water, and Matilda uses her newly discovered telekinesis to embarrass Trunchbull.
-Honey invites Matilda to her cottage, where Matilda learns that the escapologist and the acrobat were Miss Honey's parents and the evil stepsister is Trunchbull.
-Despite Honey's warnings against getting in Trunchbull's way, Matilda uses her powers to destroy the Chokey.
-Returning home, Matilda learns that her father has cheated the mafia and the family will be moving to Spain, distressing Matilda.
+Afterwards, Miss Honey invites Matilda to her cottage, where Matilda learns that the escapologist and the acrobat were Miss Honey's parents, and the evil stepsister is Trunchbull.
+Outraged, Matilda goes to the Chokey and uses her telekinesis to destroy it.
+At home, Matilda learns that her father has cheated the Mafia and that her family will be fleeing to Spain.

-When the children return to school, Trunchbull, having learned about the destruction of the Chokey, forces Honey's class to spell words correctly or be locked in a new Chokey.
-She has Lavender spell a made-up word, tricking the other children into purposefully spelling words incorrectly in rebellion so that she can lock them all into Chokeys.
-Matilda uses her telekinesis to pretend to be the vengeful ghost of Honey's father, then destroys all the Chokeys and throws Trunchbull out of the school.
-Honey tells Trunchbull never to return and takes back the keys to her father's house.
-After Trunchbull runs away, the students openly revolt and destroy Trunchbull's statue.
-Mr and Mrs Wormwood come to take Matilda to Spain with them, but Honey pleads with them to let Matilda stay with her.
-They reluctantly agree to let her adopt Matilda, who uses her powers to unglue her father's hat.
+When the children return to school, Trunchbull forces Miss Honey's class to spell words correctly or be punished in a rebuilt Chokey.
+She has Lavender spell a made-up word, prompting the other children to purposely misspell words in rebellion.
+Trunchbull then reveals that she built a multitude of new Chokeys for every last child to be put in.
+Matilda uses her telekinesis to write on a blackboard pretending to be the ghost of the escapologist.
+She tells her to give Miss Honey back her house or else.
+When Trunchbull refuses, Matilda throws her out of the school with her telekenesis.
+Miss Honey tells Trunchbull never to return and takes back the keys to her father's house, as well as the keys to the school.
+After Trunchbull runs away, the students celebrate their freedom from Trunchbull's rule by destroying Trunchbull's statue.

-With Miss Honey as the new headmistress, the students rename Crunchem Hall The Big Friendly School and renovate the school.
-When Matilda finishes her story for Mrs Phelps, she is overjoyed that Matilda's true story has a happy ending, in which Matilda and Miss Honey live happily together.
+Mr and Mrs Wormwood come to take Matilda to Spain with them, but Miss Honey offers to take care of Matilda, which the Wormwoods allow and Matilda happily accepts.
+With Miss Honey as the new headmistress, the school is renovated and improved, much to the delight of the students while Miss Honey and Matilda appreciate each other's help.